Dwelling Narrowness: Plot

 Song takes Haizao out on trips and gives money to her so that she can help her sister, Haiping, pay for the down payment on her house.
 With Song's help, Haiping finally buys a house that she likes.
 In return for helping her sister, Haizao begins an affair with Song and tries to hide this from her boyfriend.
 However, he eventually discovers the affair, and, although he initially forgives Haizao, they eventually break up.

 Out of desperation, Haizao returns to Song.
-Meanwhile, Song and his superior (Ma Guanying), the mayor of Jiangzhou, have been involved in brokering real estate deals with local businessmen and taking large bribes.
+Meanwhile, Song and his superior, the mayor of Jiangzhou, have been involved in brokering real estate deals with local businessmen and taking large bribes.
 When he finds out he is under investigation and may be arrested and jailed, Song gives Haizao (who is now pregnant with his child) a large amount of money and leaves.

-Song's wife (Vivian Wu) later finds out about the missing money and goes to Haizao's place to demand it back.
+Song's wife later finds out about the missing money and goes to Haizao's place to demand it back.
 Haizao refuses and Song's wife becomes outraged, beating Haizao and causing her to have a miscarriage.
 Haizao is then hospitalized and loses both the child and her uterus, which prevents her from ever bearing a child again.

 Song hears about Haizao's condition on the eve of being arrested for corruption and rushes to the hospital.
 However, he is chased by the police who think he is making an attempt to flee.
 On the way to the hospital, Song dies in a car accident.
-Haizao learns about Song's death and does not talk for three months due to depression, leaving for the U.S. at the end.
+Haizao learns about Song's death and does not talk for three months due to depression, leaving for the United States at the end.
 Her sister, Haiping, starts a Chinese language school and lives with her husband and daughter at their new house.